Mint Jams

-Mint Jams is the seventh album and the second live album by Japanese jazz-fusion band Casiopea, released on May 21, 1982.
+Mint Jams is a live album by Japanese jazz fusion band Casiopea, released on May 21, 1982 by Alfa Records.
 The album's title is an arrangement of the band members' first and last initials.

-Description
+This album is widely considered to be Casiopea's best, as it combines their live dynamism and precision with careful studio work.

+Background and recording

+As Alfa Records expanded into Europe, it was planned to produce an album for Europe by one of its artists, Casiopea.
+Initially, it was planned to be a compilation of songs from previous albums, but was later turned into a live album.
+Mint Jams was also Casiopea's first album to mainly feature the Yamaha GS-1 FM synthesizer, played by Minoru Mukaiya; this synthesizer was subsequently used in many of their live performances.

-Live sound recordings from a two-day performance at Tokyo Kaikan were used, and subsequently remixed at Alfa Studio 'A' by Shunsuke Miyazami, Satoshi Nakao, Norio Yoshizawa and Atsushi Saito.
-The songs were specifically re-arranged with the studio work in mind, and no dubbing was performed in the studio for segments such as the outro to 'Time Limit'.
-To achieve the likeness of a studio quality sound, the audience noise from the Chuo Kaikan live performances were cut from the mix, except for during the bass guitar and drum solos in 'Domino Line', and the rag-time piano breakdown in 'Swear'.
+Live sound recordings from a two-day performance at Tokyo Kaikan were used and subsequently remixed at Alfa Studio 'A' by Shunsuke Miyazami, Satoshi Nakao, Norio Yoshizawa, and Atsushi Saito.
+The songs were arranged in advance with studio work in mind.
+To achieve the likeness of a studio quality sound, the audience noise from the Chuo Kaikan live performances were cut from the mix, except for during the bass guitar and drum solos in "Domino Line", and the latter-half part of "Swear" which include the drum and piano solo.
+There were many changes in the arrangements in post-production: "Tears of the Star" had a removed 30-second intro, "Domino Line" has bass and drum solos from both concert dates, the outro for "Swear" was cut by 40 seconds, "Midnight Rendezvous" had clap sound effects added, and "Time Limit" had more than a minute removed.

-Besides the title of the album being an arrangement of the band members' first and last initials, it derives the word 'mint' to imply 'a mint condition' and 'high performance'.
-The word 'jams' describe their live performance of which the source material was taken from.
+Besides the title of the album being an arrangement of the band members' first and last initials, it uses the word "mint" to imply a "mint condition" and "high performance".
+The word "jams" describe their live performance of which the source material was taken from.